- Academic Technology

 Convenience

 Today’s mobile devices are, for the most part, designed to be held vertically.
-Turning them sideways is physically awkward — especially for tablets and other larger devices.
-That makes shooting vertical video feel more natural by comparison — a feeling that’s only reinforced as popular apps like Snapchat rely on vertical video as the default recording format.
+Turning them sideways is physically awkward, especially for tablets and other larger devices.
+Shooting vertical video feels more natural by comparison, a feeling that’s only reinforced as popular apps like Snapchat rely on vertical video as the default recording format.

 Context

-If a person won’t hold their device sideways to record, what are the odds they’ll want to hold the same device sideways to watch when the video is complete?
+If a person won’t hold their device sideways to record, what are the odds they’ll want to hold the same device sideways to watch the video when it’s complete?

 As “online video” increasingly means “mobile video,” professional content producers have no choice but to adapt to how users prefer to view.